SwiftERM Hyper-personalisation for ecommerce email marketing

 Highest returning CLV in marketing

 If you’re just venturing into the possibilities using personalisation, there’s no better time to start.
-Recent studies show marketing personalisation has gone mainstream.
+Recent studies show that hyper-personalisation has gone mainstream.

 Subscribers want it and expect it.
 It helps boost email engagement.
 And, it delivers such a significant increase in sales, its omission is now the most heinous crime against marketing.
-You have to appreciate the power of email personalisation.
+The greatest impact is in email marketing.

-Marketers using predictive personalisation software (PPS) track both website and email response activity perpetually.
-It is an autonomous personalisation system, that requires zero human input whatsoever, and it makes returns 20x greater in comparison to any of the the examples above and omnichannel marketing combined.
-It removes not only the cost of human involvement, but their errors and omissions too.
+Marketers using hyper-personalisation track both website and email response activity perpetually.
+It is an autonomous solution, that requires zero human input whatsoever, and it makes returns 20x greater (according to McKinsey, Forbes etc) in comparison to any of the the examples above and omnichannel marketing combined.
+It removes not only the cost of human involvement but their errors and omissions too.

 Share :